JungSeoro/react-native-dockerize/README.md

 ```
 and modify `services name` in `docker-compose.yml`
 ## 2. Fill in `.env`
-This docker supports device debugging.
-Therefore, you need an adb pair on the same wifi over Android OS 11.
+This docker supports device debugging, so you need an adb pair on the same wifi over Android OS 11.
 Please refer to [Android Developers](https://developer.android.com/studio/command-line/adb?hl=ko#connect-to-a-device-over-wi-fi-android-11+) for details.
 ## 3. Start metro bundler
 ```